oracle/oracle-db-appdev-monitoring/README.md

 In order to run, you'll need the [Oracle Instant Client Basic](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html) for your operating system.
 Only the basic version is required for execution.

-# Usage

-This section lists the command line arguments (flags) that can be passed to the exporter.
+The following command line arguments (flags) can be passed to the exporter:

 ```bash
 Usage of oracledb_exporter: